 You’ve had your home survey done… and the word subsidence jumps off the page.
 Now what?

 If you’re considering buying a property or planning renovations to your current home, spotting potential subsidence in the survey can feel like a big red flag.
-But before you panic, it’s important to understand what it actually means—and who you need to speak to next.
+Before you panic, it’s important to understand what it actually means, and who you need to speak to next.
+Alongside your survey, an impartial, architect-led pre-purchase appraisal, for example, via The Potential House, can help you judge feasibility, risks and likely costs before you commit.

 If your survey mentions cracking, it’s worth reading this related article: Survey says there’s a crack – should I still buy the house?